-Description Amount When Charged Flood Determination Fee: \$12.00 At Account Opening
+Description Amount When Charged Flood Determination Fee: \$12.60 At Account Opening

 Late Charge.
 Your payment will be late if it is not received by us within 7 days after the "Payment Due Date" shown on your periodic statement.
-If your payment is late we may charge you 5.000% of the payment.
+If your payment is late we may charge you 5.000% of the unpaid amount of the payment.